bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 The how-to material for this has been split over several articles.
 This article is intended to be a reference for them.

+.. important:: Not all methods are supported by all database drivers,
+	some of them may fail (and return FALSE) if the underlying driver does not support them.

 .. class:: CI_DB_driver

 	.. method:: initialize()

 		:returns:	TRUE on success, FALSE on failure
-		:rtype:	boolean
+		:rtype:	bool

-		Initialize Database Settings;
-                establish a connection to the database.
+		Initialize database settings, establish a connection to the database.

+	.. method:: db_connect($persistent = TRUE)

+		:param	bool	$persistent: Whether to establish a persistent connection or a regular one
+		:returns:	Database connection resource/object or FALSE on failure
+		:rtype:	mixed

+		Establish a connection with the database.

+		.. note:: The returned value depends on the underlying driver in use.
+For example, a ``mysqli`` instance will be returned with the 'mysqli' driver.

 	.. method:: db_pconnect()

-		:returns:	TRUE on success, FALSE on failure
+		:returns:	Database connection resource/object or FALSE on failure
-		:rtype:	boolean
+		:rtype:	mixed

-		Establish a persistent database connection
+		Establish a persistent connection with the database.

+		.. note:: This method is just an alias for ``db_connect(TRUE)``.

 	.. method:: reconnect()

 		:returns:	TRUE on success, FALSE on failure
-		:rtype:	boolean
+		:rtype:	bool

-		Keep / reestablish the db connection if no queries have been sent for a length of time exceeding the server's idle timeout.
+		Keep / reestablish the database connection if no queries have been sent for a length of time exceeding the server's idle timeout.

-                This is only available in drivers that support it.

-	.. method:: db_select()
+	.. method:: db_select([$database = ''])

+		:param	string	$database: Database name
 		:returns:	TRUE on success, FALSE on failure
-		:rtype:	boolean
+		:rtype:	bool

-		Select database
+		Select / switch the current database.

 	.. method:: db_set_charset($charset)

 		:param	string	$charset: Character set name
 		:returns:	TRUE on success, FALSE on failure
-		:rtype:	boolean
+		:rtype:	bool

-		Set client character set
+		Set client character set.

 	.. method:: platform()

 		:returns:	Platform name
 		:rtype:	string

-		The name of the platform in use (mysql, mssql, etc...)
+		The name of the platform in use (mysql, mssql, etc...).

 	.. method:: version()

-		:returns:	The version of the database being used.
+		:returns:	The version of the database being used
 		:rtype:	string

-		Database version number
+		Database version number.

 	.. method:: query($sql[, $binds = FALSE[, $return_object = NULL]]])

 		:param	string	$sql: The SQL statement to execute
 		:param	array	$binds: An array of binding data
-		:param	bool	$return_object: Character set name
+		:param	bool	$return_object: Whether to return a result object or not
-		:returns:	True on "update" success, DB_result object on "query" success, FALSE on failure
+		:returns:	TRUE for successful "write-type" queries, CI_DB_result instance (method chaining) on "query" success, FALSE on failure
 		:rtype:	mixed

-		Execute the query
+		Execute an SQL query.

-                Accepts an SQL string as input and returns a result object upon
-                successful execution of a "read" type query.
-Returns boolean TRUE
+		Accepts an SQL string as input and returns a result object upon successful execution of a "read" type query.

+		Returns:

-                upon successful execution of a "write" type query.
+		   - Boolean TRUE upon successful execution of a "write type" queries
-                Returns boolean
-                FALSE upon failure, and if the $db_debug variable is set to TRUE
-                will raise an error.

-	.. method:: load_rdriver()

-		:returns:	The DB_result object appropriate for the driver in use
-		:rtype:	DB_result

-		Load the result drivers
+		   - Boolean FALSE upon failure
+		   - ``CI_DB_result`` object for "read type" queries

+		.. note: If 'db_debug' setting is set to TRUE, an error page will be displayed instead of returning FALSE on failures and script execution will stop.

 	.. method:: simple_query($sql)

 		:param	string	$sql: The SQL statement to execute
-		:returns:	True on "update" success, DB_result object on "query" success, FALSE on failure
+		:returns:	Whatever the underlying driver's "query" function returns
 		:rtype:	mixed

-		Simple Query

-                This is a simplified version of the query() function.
-Internally we only use it when running transaction commands since they do not require all the features of the main query() function.
+		A simplified version of the ``query()`` method, appropriate for use when you don't need to get a result object or to just send a query to the database and not care for the result.

+	.. method:: trans_strict([$mode = TRUE])

+		:param	bool	$mode: Strict mode flag
+		:rtype:	void

+		Enable/disable transaction "strict" mode.

+		When strict mode is enabled, if you are running multiple groups of transactions and one group fails, all groups will be rolled back.

+		If strict mode is disabled, each group is treated autonomously, meaning a failure of one group will not affect any others.

 	.. method:: trans_off()

 		:rtype:	void

-		Disable Transactions.

-                This permits transactions to be disabled at run-time.
+		Disables transactions at run-time.

-	.. method:: trans_strict([$mode = TRUE])
+	.. method:: trans_start([$test_mode = FALSE])

-		:param	boolean	$mode: TRUE for strict mode
+		:param	bool	$test_mode: Test mode flag
 		:rtype:	void

-		Enable/disable Transaction Strict Mode.

-                When strict mode is enabled, if you are running multiple groups of
-                transactions, if one group fails all groups will be rolled back.
-                If strict mode is disabled, each group is treated autonomously, meaning
-                a failure of one group will not affect any others.

-	.. method:: trans_start([$test_mode = FALSE[)

-		:param	boolean	$test_mode: TRUE for testing mode
-		:rtype:	void

-		Start Transaction.
+		Start a transaction.

 	.. method:: trans_complete()